Phando/FingerTracks/README.md

 FingerTracks
 ============

-An easy to use set of classes to ad touch feedback to your applications
+An easy to use set of classes to ad touch feedback to your applications.

 All too often I find myself demo'ing an iOS application on a projector or remotely.
 The app looks great but there is one glaring problem.
 The lack of my touch points.